Bouzomgi/chatter-be/README.md

 Need something that will validate the openapi schema

 Need to combine getUserHeads and getChatUserDetails, all users with the threadId as well

+WEBSOCKET APPROACH:
+how do I want to go about this? i need info in the frontend:
+* if there is a new message (existing OR new)

+I think that is it.
+What will this payload look like?

+probably like this:
+{
+  "conversationId": 1,
+  "threadId": 1,
+  "members": [
+    1,
+    2
+  ],
+  message: {
+    "messageId": 1,
+    "fromUserId": 1,
+    "createdAt": "2024-03-15T10:01:00Z",
+    "content": "lorem ipsum"
+  },
+}